jordan-jakisa/Semester/README.md

 # Semester

-This is an app that will provide the students at Kyambogo Univeristy with notes for their previous, current and future semesters.
+This is an app that will provide the students at Kyambogo University with notes for their previous, current and future semesters.

 Heres what the app looks like